Opportunities (Sales) — Opportunity Workflow: Create, Triage, Convert to Project

 image.png

-3. Create→ the request will appear in the first stage of its workflow
+The opportunity will automatically appear in the first stage of the selected workflow.

 image.png